Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 What Not to Pack

 Heels are rarely practical anywhere outside a hotel ballroom.
 Tight synthetic fabrics make you miserable within an hour.
-A blazer or structured jacket stays in your bag for the entire trip unless you’ve booked a formal event.
-One light cardigan or cotton wrap handles the genuinely cold situations — aggressively air-conditioned restaurants, evening sea breezes, morning boat rides — better than anything heavier.
+A blazer or structured jacket stays in your bag the entire trip unless you’ve booked a formal event.
+One light cardigan or cotton wrap handles the genuinely cold situations — air-conditioned restaurants, evening sea breezes, morning boat rides — better than anything heavier.

 What Men Wear in Hawaii

 The aloha shirt is not a costume here.
 It’s state-recognized business attire — Hawaii’s legislature formally encouraged “Aloha Friday” in 1965 so that men could wear aloha shirts to work, and that practice never stopped.
 A collared aloha shirt reads as dressed up in most island settings, not casual.
-The equivalent of a button-down in Chicago or a blazer in Boston is an aloha shirt in Honolulu.

 The Aloha Shirt